acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list.

-<b> Update March 2024</b> Added a load of STAC links.
+<b> Update March 2024</b> Added a load of STAC links and some opendatacube ones.
 I accept PR's and you get a mention in the contributors file.

 <b> A note of caution </b> During the QC of links I note that the vast majority are 18 + months old or considerbly older.
 Some repos are retired and still visible, some code is > 10 years old.
 Tread carefully.